-Is the hole diameter is so small that the programmed set-up clearance cannot be achieved, a dialog opens.
-The dialog shows the nominal value corresponding to the hole radius, the calibrated ball-tip radius and the achievable set-up clearance.
+If the hole is so small that the programmed set-up clearance cannot be met, a dialog opens.
+It shows the nominal dimension of the hole, the calibrated ball-tip radius, and the achievable set-up clearance.
 Either confirm the dialog with NC start or cancel the process via a soft key.
-If you confirm with NC start, the effective set-up clearance will only be reduced to the displayed value, but only for this object to be probed.
+If you confirm with NC start, the effective set-up clearance will be reduced to the displayed value, but only for this object.